-Anyone who wishes to observe parts of the election process may do so by visiting the Ballot Processing Center.
-You will be asked to check in with staff and to follow the observation rules.
+Anyone who wishes to observe the election process may do so by visiting the Auditor's office.
+You will be asked to check in and to follow the observer and visitor rules.

 This document contains information on the dates, times, location, and subject of observation opportunities.